Statement of Purpose

 Continuity of Care

 Building and maintaining a strong relationship between doctors, health professionals and patients is essential to the way we work as a Practice.
 This is especially so in the management of ongoing problems or long-term illness’.
-In these circumstances we will try to make sure that patients continue to see the same health professional and wherever possible, we will facilitate this through our appointments system.
-If you have a new problem and the health professional you normally see is unavailable, or you may wish to see someone else, we would urge you to see any of the doctors or nurses in the practice.
+In these circumstances we will try to make sure that patients continue to see the same health professional.
+Wherever possible this is facilitated via the appointments system.
+The Practice ensures that the patient is aware that they can see other clinicians if their preferred clinician is not available as contemporaneous notes are kept and are available to the attending clinician

 Learning and Training